sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ```

 ### <a name='DeletingTreatmentDefinition'>Deleting a Treatment Definition</a>
-Here is an example of deleting a treatment definition.
+Here is an example of how to delete a treatment definition.

 ```json
 {